 Product Management and Operations, on the other hand, is a discipline that focuses on guiding the success of a product and leading the cross-functional team responsible for improving it.
 It involves planning, forecasting, production, and marketing a product at all stages of the product lifecycle.
 The PES plays a significant role in this process, serving as a key indicator of the product's health and success.

-Product Engagement Score (PES): An Overview
+Definition of Product Engagement Score (PES)

 The Product Engagement Score is a composite metric that quantifies the level of a user's engagement with a product.
 It is calculated by considering various factors such as the frequency of use, duration of use, depth of interaction, and the overall user experience.
 The higher the score, the more engaged the user is with the product.